The Germ Growers: Critical reception

-At the time of the book's release a reviewer in The Australian newspaper made much of the book's "Christian" themes labelling this "a new version of...the fall of man, and the redemption."
-They concluded: "It should be said in conclusion that The Germ Growers is written in a clear and flowing style, and that merely as a book of adventure and incident it can be read with pleasure, even by those who may not feel much interest in the writer's theories or in the theological questions discussed in its pages."
+At the time of the book's release, a reviewer in The Australian newspaper made much of the book's "Christian" themes labelling this "a new version of...the fall of man, and the redemption."
+They concluded "that The Germ Growers is written in a clear and flowing style, and that merely as a book of adventure and incident it can be read with pleasure, even by those who may not feel much interest in the writer's theories or in the theological questions discussed in its pages."